FernandaLFerrari/physalia-workshop/_pages/labs/lab_7_metagenomic_viz.md

 ```

-Remove rows that are all "-1" and are all contributed by "unclassified"
+Remove rows that are all "-1" as that means that the pathway is entirely contributed by "unclassified" organisms.

 ```R
 MGX_a_div = MGX_a_div[apply(MGX_a_div, 1, function(x) sum(x==-1)!=ncol(MGX_a_div)),]